seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

       Info: format successful
      ```

-   *  The lack of `BLKSECDISCARD` support appears frequently in [recent online sources](https://real-world-systems.com/docs/mkfs.f2fs.1.html).
+   *  The lack of `BLKSECDISCARD` support appears frequently in [recent online sources](https://real-world-systems.com/docs/mkfs.f2fs.1.html) on `f2fs` formatting.
 It appears to be *related to* a defect in the secure erase/wipe capability.
 It is a recent "kernel bug" that is [said to be "patched"](https://secalerts.co/vulnerability/CVE-2024-49994)... perhaps by disabling secure erase?
 I have chosen to ignore it for now.
+If it bothers you, I'd suggest you use `mkfs.ext4` to format - they should both give good performance with SSDs.

 3.  `mount`ing may be handled as follows: